 In 2016, he published his next screenplay ‘Kattu Vithachavar,’ which is also an investigation story based on ‘Rajan case’ that created unprecedented turmoil in Kerala politics.
 Starting from early naxal history in Kerala, the script narrates the story of police investigation against police, to unravel what happened to Rajan, the engineering student who disappeared in 1976, during the emergency period.

 The book was well received by the readers.
 While serving as the main faculty at Oriental Film Institute in Calicut, he led his students and colleagues to make this film at an extreme low budget.
-Arguably, it is the first time in the world, any film institute made a commercial film as part of training the students, creating a new record.
-The film is expected to be released soon.
+Most likely, it is the first time in the world, any film institute made a commercial film as part of training the students, creating a new record.
+The film released on 02 November 2018 was critically acclaimed.
+The film also won the Kerala State Film Critics Special Jury Award for the Best Investigation Film in 2018.
+It is considered one of the Best Docu-fiction Movies in Malayalam.
 Click for Trailer and Song.

 Satheesh Paul was born in Muvattupuzha and grew up in Nellimattom near Kothamangalam, where he lives now.
 His early schooling was at St.John’s High School Nellimattom, where his parents were teachers.
 Later, he was sent to De Paul English Medium Boarding School at Thodupuzha, one of the top schools in Kerala at that time.